mitranim/posterus/readme.md

 The task is considered rejected if `error` is truthy, and successful otherwise, like in a typical Node errback.

 Unlike promises, a task runs its callbacks _synchronously_.
 If there's an unhandled error, the caller of `.done()` can/must handle it via try/catch.
-This dramatically simplifies the implementantion, the mental model, and helps to avoid unhandled promise rejections.
+This dramatically simplifies the implementantion, the mental model, and helps to avoid unhandled rejections.

-Either `err` or `val` can be a task or a promise.
+Either `err` or `val` can be a task.
 In this case, it's "flattened": the current task will wait for its completion.
 In addition, the current task takes "ownership" of any task passed to `.done()`, and will deinit it alongside itself on a call to [`.deinit()`](#taskdeinit).

 If the task has previosly been settled or deinited, this is a no-op.